bcapptain/dockernymous/README.md

     $ apt install kali-linux-top10
     $ apt-get clean

-Make sure vncserver package is installed which is the case with most Kali Metapackages.
+Make sure the tightvncserver and curl packages are installed which is the case with most Kali Metapackages.

+    $ apt-get install tightvncserver
+    $ apt-get install curl

+Install xfce4 for a graphical Desktop:

+    $ apt-get install xfce4
+    $ exit

 As with the Gateway, to make this permanent you have to create an image from that customized container.
 Each time you run dockernymous a new container is created and disposed on exit.